The secret to building applications that users love? Test, test, and test again.

 Purpose

-This is your opportunity to evaluate the testing process - what worked well and
+This is your opportunity to evaluate the testing process - what worked well and what didn't work so well - and identify some key takeaways for next time.

 Activities

-Your team analyzes the effectiveness of the STLC based on time, coverage, cost,
+Your team analyzes the effectiveness of the STLC based on time, coverage, cost, and quality - then documents any key learnings and potential process improvements.

 It's also a good idea to carry out a test result analysis to identify the defect distribution by type and severity.
 This is super useful feedback for developers, who can use it to improve their own processes.